 Many motorists never pay much attention to UM/UIM coverage because they underestimate the risk of ever needing to take advantage of this type of coverage.
 This false sense of security is misguided because it is estimated that 23 percent of Florida drivers have no insurance.
 Further, higher premiums and difficulty in obtaining coverage faced by the worst drivers means uninsured motorists are often the worst drivers.

 Because Florida is a “no fault” state, the challenge of obtaining full compensation for injuries is even more complicated.
 Under Florida’s no fault system, an injury victim generally will have his or her own medical bills and lost wages paid from his or her own Personal Injury Protection (PIP) coverage.
-However, PIP coverage of $10,000 will not come close to covering all medical bills let alone lost wages if an injury victim suffers serious injury.
+However, PIP coverage of $10,000 will not come close to covering all medical bills let alone lost wages if an injury victim suffers a serious injury.

 When the PIP limit has been exhausted, the injured motorist will look to the liability coverage of the “at fault” driver.
 Florida law does not require most drivers to carry bodily injury liability coverage, so many people traveling our streets and interstates have minimal or no coverage to pay for an injury victim’s pecuniary and non-pecuniary losses.
 This makes UM/UIM coverage critical if PIP coverage is inadequate, or the injury victim seeks compensation for pain and suffering because of severe injuries.